-Antenna height - Obstruction Clearance Surface requirements limited the total available height for the new Localizer antenna to no greater than one metre.
+Obstruction Clearance Surface requirements limited the total available height for the new Localizer antenna to no greater than one metre.
 This restriction could impact adversely upon both the Localizer antenna element matching as well as the achieved Localizer coverage.

-- Salt Spray protection During Southerly Storm weather conditions a significant quantity of sea spray is dumped over and beyond the wave trap at the southern end of the runway.
+- Secondly Protection from Sea Spray: - During Southerly Storm weather conditions a significant quantity of sea spray is dumped over and beyond the wave trap at the southern end of the runway.
 Sea spray had already been a cause of shutdown with the previous 8 Element Localizer antenna.
-With the new Localizer antenna located closer to the sea the problem of spray dump is much greater. - Jet Blast Protection The new Localizer antenna would be only 53 metres from the runway starter extension.
+With the new Localizer antenna located closer to the sea the problem of spray dump is much greater.

+- Thirdly Protection from Jet Blast: - The new Localizer antenna would be only 53 metres from the runway starter extension.
 At this distance the antenna could be subjected to jet blast wind speeds greater than its design limit.

-Antenna Height Issue
+Antenna Height Issues:

-■ To check the effect upon the antenna element matching a single antenna element was mounted on a variable height support and the Input feed

-VSWR measured at various heights.
+- To check the effect upon the antenna element matching a single antenna element was mounted on a variable height support and the Input feed VSWR measured at various heights. - The following plot shows that matching was not going to be a problem and was best at around 600mm height.